-- i) Completed the non-brokered private placement financing of 10,536,880 non-flow-through ("NFT") units at a price of \$0.05625 per share for gross proceeds of \$592,699.
+- i) Completed the non-brokered private placement financing of 9,332,000 non-flow-through ("NFT") units at a price of \$0.05 per share for gross proceeds of \$466,600.
 Each NFT unit consisted of one non-flow-through common share of the Company and one non-transferable common share purchase warrant.
-Each warrant entitles the holder to purchase one NFT common share at an exercise price of \$0.10 for a period of two years (subject to an accelerated clause under certain market conditions) from the date of issuance of the warrant. - ii) Issued 8,333,333 common shares at \$0.06 per common share as partial payment of existing account payable to the Company's law firm.
-The shares were valued at the closing price on November 26, 2013. - c) Stock options and warrants
+Each warrant entitles the holder to purchase one NFT common share for a period of 24 months from the closing date of the placement at an exercise price of \$0.10 if exercised in the first 12 months and \$0.15 thereafter in the remaining 12 month period. - c) Stock options and warrants